 Brush the rolls with 2 Tablespoons of melted butter.

-Sprinkle the rolls with flaky sea salt (optional, but recommended!).
+Sprinkle the rolls with flaky sea salt.

 Expert Baking Tips

 - Every sourdough discard is different.
-If you find the dough is too wet or too dry as you're kneading, add more flour or water (1 Tablespoon at a time) to reach the desired consistency.
+If you find the dough is too wet or too dry as you're kneading, add more flour or water (1 Tablespoon at a time) to reach your desired consistency.

 - The rise time will vary depending on the temperature of your room.
 If your room is cooler, you may need to let the dough rise longer.
 If your room is warmer, you may not need as much time.
 Keep an eye on your dough and have patience!